 \section{Abstract}

 Communication system design has been traditionally guided by task-agnostic principles, which aim at efficiently transmitting as many correct bits as possible through a given channel.
-However, in the era of cyber-physical systems, the effectiveness of communications is not dictated simply by the bitrate, but most importantly by the efficient completion of the task in hand, e.g., controlling remotely a robot, automating a production line or collaboratively sensing through a drone swarm.
-In parallel, it is projected that by 2023 half of the worldwide network connections will be among machines rather than humans.
-In this context, it is crucial to establish a new paradigm for designing communications strategies for multi-agent cyber-physical systems.
-This is a daunting task, since it requires a combination of principles from information, communication, control theories and computer science theory in order to formalize a general framework for task-oriented communication design.
+However, in the era of cyber-physical systems, the effectiveness of communications is not dictated simply by the bit rate, but most importantly by the efficient completion of the task in hand, e.g., controlling remotely a robot, automating a production line or collaboratively sensing through a drone swarm.
+In parallel, it is projected that by 2023, half of the worldwide network connections will be among machines rather than humans.
+In this context, it is crucial to establish a new paradigm for designing communication strategies for multi-agent cyber-physical systems.
+This is a daunting task, since it requires a combination of principles from information, communication, control theories and computer science in order to formalize a general framework for task-oriented communication designs.
 In this direction, this paper reviews and structures the relevant theoretical work across a wide range of scientific communities.
-Subsequently, it proposes a general conceptual framework for task-oriented communication design, along with its specializations according to the targeted use case.
-Furthermore , it provides a survey of relevant contributions in dominant applications, such as of Industrial Internet of Things, multi-UAV systems, Tactile Internet and Federated Learning.
-Finally, it highlights the most important open research topics from both framework and application points of view.
+Subsequently, it proposes a general conceptual framework for task-oriented communication design, along with its specializations according to targeted use cases.
+Furthermore, it provides a survey of relevant contributions in dominant applications, such as industrial internet of things, multi-unmanned aerial vehicle (UAV) systems, autonomous vehicles, distributed learning systems, smart manufacturing plants, 5G and beyond self-organizing networks, and tactile internet.
+Finally, this paper also highlights the most important open research topics from both the theoretical framework and application points of view.